-Infertility affects 10–15% of couples attempting to conceive and in about half the cases a problem is found in the man.
-A recent Harvard study found that increasing saturated fat intake just 5% was associated with a 38% lower sperm count, but why?
-I’ve talked about the role of xenoestrogens, endocrine disrupting industrial pollutants that build up in animal fat, particularly fish, but male fertility is not just about sperm count—the number of sperm, but about how well the sperm work.
+Infertility affects 10 to 15% of couples attempting to conceive, and, in about half the cases, a problem is found in the man.
+A recent Harvard study found that increasing saturated fat intake just 5% was associated with a 38% lower sperm count; but why?
+I’ve talked about the role of xenoestrogens, endocrine-disrupting industrial pollutants that build up in animal fat (particularly fish).
+But, male fertility is not just about sperm count—the number of sperm—but about how well the sperm themselves work.

-This is consistent with previous findings that “frequent intake of fat-laden foods like meat products or milk may negatively affect semen quality in humans, whereas some fruits or vegetables may maintain or improve semen quality.”
-Vegetable consumption was also found protective in the new study, which may be because of the antioxidant and nutrient content.
+This is consistent with previous findings that “[f]requent intake of [fat-laden] foods like meat products or milk may negatively affect semen quality in humans, whereas some fruits or vegetables may maintain or improve semen quality.”
+Vegetable consumption was also found protective in the new study, which may be because of the antioxidant and nutrient content of these plant foods.

-The reason why maternal beef consumption may alter a man’s testicular development and adversely affect his future reproductive capacity is thought to be due to the anabolic steroids implanted into the animals, but as the accompanying editorial pointed out, “the steroids could also be interacting with other xenobiotic, meaning industrial chemicals present in meat, such as pesticides and dioxin-like pollutants, and even chemicals that may be present in the plastic wrap.
+The reason why “maternal beef consumption…may alter a man’s testicular development…and adversely affect his future reproductive capacity,” is thought to be due to the anabolic steroids implanted into the animals.
+But, as the accompanying editorial points out, “the steroids could also be interacting with “other xenobiotic, [meaning industrial] chemicals” present in meat, such as pesticides and dioxin-like pollutants, and even chemicals that may be present in the plastic wrap.

-The largest and oldest fish had some of highest levels, and we see that with other animals as well.
-For example, contamination of beef by cadmium and lead is clearly dependent on the age of the animal.
+The largest and oldest fish had some of the highest levels, and we see that with other animals, as well.
+For example, “[c]ontamination of beef by [cadmium and lead] is clearly dependent on the age of the animal.”